handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ### Extensive use of nested classed / structs
 If your code-base contains lots of nested classes - you may see more compilation errors.

+Easy workaround is to move those nested classes away so they are top-level.

 ### Creating new public methods
-Hot-reload for new methods will only work with private methods (only called by changed code)
+Hot-reload for new methods will only work with private methods (only called by changed code).

 ### Adding new fields
-As with methods, adding new fields is not supported in play mode.
+Adding new fields is not supported in play mode.
 You can however simply create local variable and later quickly refactor that out.

 eg. for a simple class that moves position by some vector on every update